Research Essay and Poster+Video

 (the appendices below are not included in the page count guidelines/limit)

-Appendix I1-page Personal Learning Reflection included as an appendix (a link to pointers for writing the reflection).
+Appendix I1-page Personal Learning Reflection included as an appendix.

 Other appendices as needed